-Over the course of the year, the equity allocation in the Global Balanced Fund was gradually increased as economic and earning prospects improved.
-Within our fixed income allocation, we maintained a slightly shorter duration in 2017 to guard against rising interest rates and added floating rate notes.
+The equity allocation in the Fund was increased in 2019 as we added Real Estate Investment Trusts (REITS) which provide income and act as bond proxies.
+Within our fixed income allocation, we maintained a slightly shorter duration in 2019 to guard against rising interest rates.